Nowadays, it is more and more common to find that our homes are becoming our offices and workplaces.

 Using these websites can leave your whole network and all devices on it vulnerable.

-In the new normal, your only real connection to workplace colleagues is your Microphone and webcam.
+In the new normal, the only real connection to workplace colleagues is your Microphone and webcam.
 Securing this is of utmost importance, as they too can be accessed without your knowledge or consent.

 Simply taping over your Microphone and webcam when you are not using it is probably the most simple and most effective way of securing your privacy.